mbabynames search ✿

 Juno Delilah

-"noble and strong" (Juno) meets "delicate" (Delilah).
+"queen of heaven" (Juno) meets "delicate" (Delilah).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Delilah (3 syllables) builds on the shorter Juno, giving the name forward momentum.

 Juno Eleanor